anhminh4567/ChessGameWPF/README.md

 4. And if they are checked, then the move user just made is illegal
 5. if it does, then the move is illegal
 <img src="./mdsrc/scrs_check_illegal_move.png">

+## checkmate-stalemate

+- it is checked after every MakeMove() in  class : GameState
+- CheckGameOver()
+1. Get all moves from all piece of the current player
+2. select only the moves that are LEGAL <br/>
+   ( whose move is not InCheck() )
+3. If ( no move is possible for current player) <br/>
+   check if IsCheckMate(currentPlayer) to opponent <br/>
+   if current player is check mate ==> opponent win Else Result.Draw(stalemate...)